 Large emphysematous bullae may mimic pneumothorax.
 To prevent the potentially disastrous consequence of inserting a chest drain into a lung bulla mistaken for a pneumothorax, thoracic computed tomography (CT) should be used to clarify the diagnosis.
 Bedside ultrasound is a rapid, noninvasive method to diagnose pneumothorax in young, healthy patients with no underlying lung disease.

-In normal lung, the visceral and parietal pleura are in direct contact and ultrasound can be used to demonstrate the lung moving back and forth beneath the ribs during respiration (lung sliding), and vertical reverberation ...
+In normal lung, the visceral and parietal pleura are in direct contact and ultrasound can be used to demonstrate the lung moving back and forth beneath the ribs during respiration (lung sliding), ...